gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 ### Story - Tooling API provides EclipseProject model for a composite containing a single Gradle build.

 Introduce `EclipseWorkspace` to the Tooling API.
 This represents a collection of eclipse projects based on the Gradle builds that the IDE user is working on.
 For this story, all Gradle projects for an `EclipseWorkspace` will be sourced from a single Gradle build.
 As such, this story merely provides a convenience for obtaining a flattened collection of `EclipseProject` instances for a single Gradle build.

 On completion of this story, it will be possible to convert Buildship to use this new API for project import and refresh, preparing for the next story which provides an `EclipseWorkspace` model for a composite of Gradle builds.
 Converting Buildship is the subject of the next story.

 ##### API

 ```
-    abstract class GradleCompositeBuilder {
+    public abstract class GradleCompositeBuilder {
-         static CompositeBuilder newComposite() { ... }
+         public static GradleCompositeBuilder newComposite() { ... }
-         CompositeBuilder withParticipant(ProjectConnection participant) { ... }
+         protected abstract GradleCompositeBuilder withParticipant(ProjectConnection participant) { ... }
-         CompositeBuild build(() { ... }
+         protected abstract GradleComposite build() { ... }
     }

     interface GradleConnection {